VolvoGroup/dymoval/docs/source/getting_started_index/create_dataset.rst

 Finally, other than having signals sampled with different sampling periods, log-data are often affected by other problems such as noisy measurements, missing data and so on.

-*Dymoval* offers a number of methods for copying with these kind of problems.
+*Dymoval* offers a number of :ref:`methods <datasetMethods>` for copying with these kind of problems.
-Once you created your *dymoval* :ref:`Dataset`, then you can plot your dataset, you can analyze its frequency content and you can perform a bunch more operations including filtering, shifting, and so on.
+Once you created your :ref:`Dataset`, then you can plot your dataset, you can analyze its frequency content and you can perform a bunch more operations including filtering, shifting, and so on.